Robert de La Berge: Later life and death

-LaBerge became embroiled in a legal dispute with his stepdaughter, Marie-Ursule Durande, that lasted for 5 years before finally being resolved.
-On March 22, 1694 Robert obtained a receipt for 600 pounds from Marie-Ursule and her husband, Antoine Huppé dit Lagrois.
+LaBerge became embroiled in a legal dispute with his stepdaughter, Marie-Ursule Durande, that lasted for five years before finally being resolved.
+On March 22, 1694, Robert obtained a receipt for 600 pounds from Marie-Ursule and her husband, Antoine Huppé dit Lagrois.
 This receipt was in return for the 600 pounds stipulated in her marriage contract and granted the entire property in L'Ange-Gardien to Robert.

 Later, in 1697, Robert sold a half acre to his son Guillaume.
 In 1697, Robert sold most of the remaining property to his sons, Nicolas and Guillaume.
 It was after these transactions, in 1698, that Marie-Ursule and her husband filed a petition with Sovereign Council seeking to have their marriage contract declared null and void and to renounce their inheritances.
 Marie-Ursule alleged that she was short-changed on her inheritance by Robert and Françoise who underestimated the value of her father's estate.
 She also alleged that she was a victim of her stepfather's greed and that he had attempted to marry her off at the age of 12 to a simpleton.
 She stated that her marriage to Antoine Huppé freed her from the slavery and abuses of her stepfather, Robert.
-The Court initially decided in favor of Marie-Ursule.
-Robert and Françoise appealed and the decision was overturned in August 1703 and all of Marie-Ursule's claims were dismissed.
+The Court initially decided in favour of Marie-Ursule.
+Robert and Françoise appealed and the decision was overturned in August 20, 1703 and all of Marie-Ursule's claims were dismissed.

 Robert LaBerge lived to the age of 74.
 His son, François, took care of him during his last years.
-Robert was found dead in his bed on the morning of 12 April 1712.
+Robert was found dead in his bed on the morning of April 12, 1712.
 He died at the home of Guillaume Boucher, the father-in-law of his son, François.
 Robert was buried in Château-Richer on the same day.

 Françoise Gausse died at the home of her daughter, Marie-Ursule Durant, in Beauport.
 She was buried on 8 March 1714.
 The burial records gave her age as 80 years.